'When we play, everyone dances!' Benin girl group Star Feminine Band The Guardian

 How Lockdown Allowed London’s Local Neighbourhoods to Shine Elephant Magazine

 Street corners, pavements and front doors have taken on a new significance this year in London under lockdown.
 Artists have long celebrated the quiet joy of the city and its local communities, telling a story of political upheaval, power and transformation.
-Read more here
+Read here

 Monumental loss: Azerbaijan and 'the worst cultural genocide of the 21st century' The Guardian

 A damning new report details an attempted erasure by Azerbaijan of its Armenian cultural heritage, including the destruction of tens of thousands of Unesco-protected ancient stone carvings.
-Read more here
+Read here

 An oral history of the hamburger icon (by the people who were there) Inside Design

 Users the world over know what those three little lines mean: how a throwaway icon became a staple of information architecture.
-Read more here
+Read here